239771/Digital-electronics-4/Project.md

 ![Project Circuit](https://github.com/CristeaValentin/Digital-electronics-2/blob/main/DE2%20GREENHOUSE%20PROJECT/projectcircuit1.png)

-Let us take a look at the functionaliti of our sensors and actuators.
+Let us take a look at the functionality of our sensors and actuators.
 Below we can see an in depth diagram of the temperature sensor's functionality.

 ![TempDiagram](https://github.com/CristeaValentin/Digital-electronics-2/blob/main/DE2%20GREENHOUSE%20PROJECT/flowchart3.png)